NEW: The Foreign Ministry slams 'personal attacks'

 But modern-day Turkey officially denies that a genocide took place, arguing instead that hundreds of thousands of Armenian Christians and Muslim Turks died in intercommunal violence around the bloody battlefields of World War I.

-According to official Turkish statistics, the volume of trade between Turkey and France from January to the end of October this year was more than $13.5 billion.
+Turkey and France are NATO allies, and, according to official Turkish statistics, the volume of trade between Turkey and France from January to the end of October this year was more than $13.5 billion.

 The genocide debate is an annual source of tension between Turkey and the United States, also two NATO allies.
 The White House, for example, annually beats back efforts in Congress to pass a resolution which would formally recognize the 1915 massacre of Armenians as genocide.